kids-first/kf-alignment-workflow/docs/KFDRC_SENTIEON_ALIGNMENT_GATK_HAPLOTYPER_WORKFLOW_README.md

 ## Sentieon Alignment: Similarities and Differences

-The two workflows start identically; both workflows start by splitting the input BAMs into read group (RG) BAMs using samtools split then convert those RG BAMs into FASTQ files using biobambam2 bamtofastq.
+The two workflows start identically; both workflows start by splitting the input SAMs/BAMs/CRAMs (Alignment/Map files, or AMs) into read group (RG) AMs using samtools split then convert those RG AMs into FASTQ files using biobambam2 bamtofastq.
 After FASTQ creation, the two workflows diverge in software usage.
 Whereas the KFDRC GATK pipeline uses a wide variety of tools (bwa, sambamba, samblaster, GATK, Picard, and samtools) to generate the realigned CRAMs, the KFDRC Sentieon pipeline uses exclusively